IT was my hobby while I was studying medicine.

 I used to finish my rounds at night, catch the last train, go to the computer center at Municipal Corporation of Mumbai HQ (EDP department it used to be called) and learn programming – on my own.
 Then catch the first train back to the hospital and become a gynecologist again!

 Vendors create it, customers purchases it, service providers deploy and customize it.
 But a very small fraction of available feature set is used.
 This leads to poor return on investment and it is like a loss of opportunity.
 This hampers business growth in spite of having invested in the right technology.

-Therefore, I decided to work in the area of “underutilization”.
+Therefore, I decided to work in the area of “Under-Utilization”.
 All technologies are underutilized.
 But it is humanly impossible to work on all technologies.
 I was looking for a product which will be most suited for this type of work.
 I soon realized that Microsoft Office is the most commonly used and yet the most underutilized product in the world.
-That was in 2004 (it is still the case – as of 2015!).
+That was in 2004 (it is still the case – as of 2021!).
 Since then I worked exclusively on coaching people on how to use the Office platform more efficiently and effectively.

-250,000+ people, 18 countries, 2000+ customers and still counting.
+330,000+ people, 18 countries, 2500+ customers and still counting.